Why is my dryer vent greasy

 How often should I clean my dryer vent?

-It's recommended to clean your dryer vent at least once a year, or more often if you notice reduced airflow or increased drying times.
+It's recommended to clean your dryer vent at least once a year, or more frequently if you notice any issues like longer drying times or a buildup of lint.

 Connect with certified professionals in your area